mudumbai58/reasearch/reflective-prompts.md

 ### On a a 0-5 scale, how confident are you with each of the assignments?
 I think 4
 ### What are of you proud of up to this point in the course?
 Learning github is great for me.
-Even though I am at begining, I am confident to progree further to commit, pull, push etc.
+Even though I am at begining, I am confident to progress further to commit, pull, push etc.
 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

 ### What is Python?
+Python is a high-level, general-purpose, interpreted programming language.
 ### Have you developed a habit of exploring?
+Yes
 ### Have you meditated before?
+Yes
 ### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

 ### Do you consider yourself a developer yet?
+No
 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
+Four, all are study related
 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

 ### What is an IDE?
+An integrated development environment (IDE) is software for building applications that combines common developer tools into a single GUI.
 ### What did you learn out of the Marshmallow Challenge?
+Working as group, exchanging ideas etc
 ### Did you have any blocks during this challenge?
 How did you overcome them?

 ### So far, what was the hardest moment of this course for you?

 ### What is OOP?
+Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
 ### Are you using the canvas content?
 Do you find it helpful or tedious?
+Yes, it is helpful and tedious.
 ### Which parts of the work did you find tedious?
+Navigating to course and course materials, assignments etc
 ### What is polymorphism?

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?